-Choosing between manual and automatic is something you should take your time over.
+Choosing between manual and automatic driving lessons is something you should take your time over.
 A manual licence lets you drive both manual and automatic cars, whereas an automatic licence restricts you to automatics.
 However, there’s less to learn in an automatic so you may find yourself passing faster.

 Think about what time you’ll be driving.
 If you expect to hit a lot of rush-hour traffic around Hounslow an automatic could suit you better, as you won’t have to constantly switch gears.
 If you’re planning lots of longer journeys away from Hounslow then you might prefer a manual for its added sense of control.
 In the end, the decision is down to you!

 We’ve helped over 300,000 learners pass their driving test so far.
 Imagine how many are in Hounslow!
 Why not take a look at some of the lovely things they’ve said about us?